Matera, a stunning city in Basilicata Italy, is rich with history, cave hotels and authentic Italian food. The time to visit Matera is now.

 The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
 (We fell into the latter category.)

-We also visited Chiesa San Pietro Barisano, an ancient Matera church, and Casa Noha, a preserved 16th century home.
+We visited Chiesa San Pietro Barisano, an ancient Matera church, and Casa Noha, a preserved 16th century home.
 Both sites provide fascinating views of the city’s storied history and unique architecture.
-We also shopped in cute stores where local artisans sell souvenirs, art and jewelry.
-(We bought a necklace as well as pasta and dried peppers as our Matera souvenirs.)

 Despite the many fun things to do in Matera Italy, one can only explore so much in a day.
 Luckily, Matera has plenty of cafés for chilling out and enjoying a drink or two.
 Then again, drinking a bottle of wine on a Matera hotel terrace looking out on the city is the ultimate chill-out experience.
 After a busy day doing a city tour, this is the ultimate way to partake in local Italian culture.